codyjgreen/programming-univbasics-nds-nested-arrays-lab-1-sea01-seng-ft-042020/README.md

 Arrays (or a matrix) is well expressed by a ***grid***.
 Here are some examples to get your mind ready.

-//Think about those vending machines where you select the item you want by finding its coordinates and entering them in on a keypad.
+Think about those vending machines where you select the item you want by finding its coordinates and entering them in on a keypad.

 ![Grid-based vending machine](https://curriculum-content.s3.amazonaws.com/programming-univbasics-5/nested-arrays-lab/vending_grid.png)